-EITI provisions Summary of main findings International Secretariat's initial assessment of progress with the EITI provisions (to be completed for 'required' provisions) Comprehensiveness (#4.1) The EITI regulation notes that all payments should be included in the reconciliation, while MSG has agreed revenues to exclude based on their immateriality.
-This was however not based on a definition of materiality.
-All revenues under 4.1.b have been considered and those deemed material are listed and described.
-All reported entities reported their payments.
-Meaningful progress
+EITI provisions Summary of main findings International Secretariat's initial assessment

+of progress with the EITI provisions (to be

+completed for 'required' provisions)

+Comprehensiveness (#4.1) The EITI regulation notes that all payments should be included in the Meaningful progress

+reconciliation, while MSG has agreed revenues to exclude based on their immateriality.
+This was however not

+based on a definition of materiality.
+All revenues under 4.1.b have been considered and those deemed Commented [A59]: Our view is that this was based on materiality? (all should be included unless clearly immaterial- and then each excluded cash flow have been assessed separately which

+material are listed and described.
+All reported entities reported their should be an even more thorough process?).
-In-kind revenues (#4.2) Aggregate figures of the revenues Meaningful progress

-from the state's share of oil
+In-kind revenues (#4.2) payments.
+Aggregate figures of the revenues from the state's share of oil Meaningful progress

-production transferred by the SOE to

-the state account are disclosed and
+production transferred by the SOE to the state account are disclosed and reconciled.
+Commented [A60]: Plus provided or referred to other sources of

-reconciled.

-Barter and infrastructure The MSG has considered whether Not applicable
+Barter and infrastructure The MSG has considered whether Not applicable information about Petoro and Statoil.
+Petoro FS provide

-transactions (#4.3) there are any infrastructure
+transactions (#4.3) there are any infrastructure disaggregated information.
+Cash received by Petoro is reconciled towards cash paid by Statoil.

 investments and barter agreements

-in Norway and decided that these
+in Norway and decided that these are

-are not applicable.
+not applicable.

 Transport revenues (#4.4) The EITI Report includes information Satisfactory progress

 on the transportation system and

 discloses transport- and processing

 revenue collected by Petoro on

 behalf of the state, and more

 detailed information about the

 management of Gassco and Gassled

 is available from the Norwegian

-Petroleum website.
+- Petroleum website. -

 Transactions between SOEs The EITI Report describes the role of Beyond satisfactory progress

 and government (#4.5) the SOEs in managing and collecting

-the revenues from the sector and
+the revenues from the sector and the

-the transfers to the state account.
+transfers to the state account.
+The

-The transfers are disaggregated by
+transfers are disaggregated by SOE

-SOE (and in most cases by revenue
+(and in most cases by revenue

-stream) and reconciled.

-Subnational direct payments The MSG has discussed and Satisfactory progress
+Cuba atia nal dina at nau un tr stream) and reconciled.
+The MSG has discussed and Catiafa atam unua anag

-(#4.6) established whether there are direct
+Subnational direct payments established whether there are direct Satisfactory progress

-payments within the scope of the
+(#4.6) payments within the scope of the

 agreed benefit streams that are

 material and concluded that this is

-not the case.
-There is also a high

-degree of transparency around

-material direct payments outside the

-scope of the agreed benefit streams.

-Level of disaggregation The reported payments are Satisfactory progress

-(#4.7) disaggregated by each revenue

-stream and individual company.

-Data timeliness (#4.8) EITI Reports are published well Beyond satisfactory progress

-ahead of deadline

-Data quality (#4.9) The TORs for the EITI Report are not Meaningful progress

-in line with the Standard TOR for the

-Independent Administrator.

-Assurances of data quality agreed by

-the MSG and IA are delivered and

-adequately described.

-1 l .
+material and concluded that this is